 We find that the industry-level labor share declines over time, but the labor share slightly increases within the plants with the same old technology.
-Therefore, the industry-level labor share decline is largely explained by the fact that more and more plants adopt a new and more capital-intensive production technology.
+Therefore, the industry-level labor share decline is largely explained by the fact that more and more plants have adopted a new and more capital-intensive production technology.

 To confirm that technology diffusion explains this trend, we employ an event study design using observed variation in the timing of technology adoption.
-(DO WE NEED THIS SENTENCE??
-Specifically, we use Difference-in-Differences with leads and lags of the treatment variable.)
-We examine how labor share and employment respond to technology adoption, and we find that they both start to fall at the time of adoption, which confirms that the diffusion of new technology drives the phenomena.
-We also examine the evolution of the plant-level capital-labor ratio, and we find that right after the installation of NSP kilns, the capital-labor ratio discretely jumps up.
-(DO WE NEED THIS SEN-TENCE??We do not find any statistically significant pre-trend in the variables, suggesting that our research design is valid for making causal inferences.)
+We examine how labor share and employment respond to technology adoption, and we find that they both start to fall after the time of adoption, which confirms that the diffusion of new technology drives the phenomena.
+We also examine the evolution of the plant-level capitallabor ratio, and we find that following the installation of NSP kilns, the capital-labor ratio discretely increases.

 These findings suggest that the introduction of NSP kilns embodies the explicit technological change with a different shape of production functions across plants rather than a simple increase in total factor productivity (TFP).
-We confirm this by estimating the production function for each technology by using the control function approach consolidated by Ackerberg et al. (2015).
-We find that the new technology is indeed more capital-intensive.
+We confirm this by estimating the production function for each technology using the control function approach consolidated by Ackerberg et al. (2015).
+We find that the new technology is indeed more capitalintensive.

 We then use our production function estimates to evaluate other hypotheses for labor share decline and illustrate that our conclusion would be qualitatively different if we lacked data on production technology.
-(OR "if we did not take the heterogeneity in production technology into account" ?)
-We estimate plant-level markups using the methodology from De Loecker and Warzynski (2012) and marginal products of labor (MPL) for each plant, and we find that without considering the differences in production technology, (i) the labor share decline is paired with an increase in the markup and (ii) the growth rate of the marginal products of labor (MPL) and wage becomes increasingly disconnected.
+We estimate plant-level markups using the methodology from De Loecker and Warzynski (2012) and MPL for each plant, and we find that without considering the differences in production technology, (i) the labor share decline is paired with an increase in the markup and (ii) the growth rate of MPL and wages becomes increasingly disconnected.
 The former finding has recently attracted many researchers' attention and has been documented in existing studies, such as De Loecker et al. (2020) and Autor et al. (2020).
-We observe a similar pattern exists when the technology information is missing.
-However, we theoretically demonstrate that the decline of the labor share and the increase in the industry-level markup happen simultaneously when production shifts from plants with relatively labor-intensive technology to plants with relatively capitalintensive technology.
+We observe a similar pattern when the technology information is missing.
+However, we theoretically demonstrate that the decline of the labor share and the increase in the industry-level markup occur simultaneously when production shifts from plants with relatively labor-intensive technology to plants with relatively capital-intensive technology.
 To confirm this prediction, we control for the plant-level technology in our analysis and show that a large part of the negative correlation between labor share and markups disappears.
 The latter pattern is well documented in the literature (for example, in Stansbury and Summers (2018)), and researchers and policymakers have debated whether it is a technology-driven phenomenon or caused by some other factors, such as decreased worker power.
 We find that this seemingly disconnected relationship results from production technology heterogeneity, and the discrepancy vanishes once we control for plant-level technology.

-This paper aims to contribute to a large literature on labor share decline and technological change.
-The decline of the labor share has been observed in many countries (Karabarbounis and Neiman, 2014) and in many industries (Kehrig and Vincent, 2021), and many researchers ascribe it to some sort of technological changes, especially computers and industrial robots (Acemoglu and Restrepo (2020), Autor et al. (2020), Humlum (2021)).
+This paper aims to contribute to a large body of literature on labor share decline and technological change.
+The decline of the labor share has been observed in many countries (Karabarbounis and Neiman, 2014) and in many industries (Kehrig and Vincent, 2021), and many researchers ascribe it to technological changes, especially computers and industrial robots (Acemoglu and Restrepo (2020), Autor et al. (2020), Humlum (2021)).
 Our focus on the advancement of kilns in the cement industry during the 1970s can address the gap between the rise in automation and ICT in the 1990s and the labor share decline observed since the 1980s.